 It's important to note that the duration of depression may also vary among individuals with similar causal factors.
 Factors such as genetics, coping skills, access to support, and the effectiveness of treatment play a role in determining the course of the condition.

 Treatment for depression can be highly effective for a variety of reasons.
 It offers hope and relief to individuals struggling with this mental health condition.
+It can also drastically reduce how long depressive episodes are.
 Here are several key reasons why treatment helps with depression

 Effects of Untreated Depression: What to Look For